-Prerequisite: BIOL 208, RNUR 134, RNUR 138, and RNUR 141.
+Prerequisites: BIOL 208, RNUR 134, RNUR 138, and RNUR 141.

-Prerequisites or taken concurrently: ENGL 101 and SOCI 160, each with a grade of C or better.
 Adult Nursing II is the second of three medical-surgical nursing courses and is the first with a clinical component.
 This course allows students to utilize previous nursing concepts as they apply their skills to clients in a variety of secondary and tertiary settings.
 Students assume professional nursing roles in meeting basic needs by demonstrating skills in communication, critical thinking, and the nursing process.
 Students interact with culturally/ethnically diverse clients and integrate legal/ethical issues into the plan of care.
 Content regarding medical-surgical disease processes is continued, giving the student the basis of knowledge to assist the client to reach optimal status on the health-illness continuum.